ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ### Nonce

 A Presenter may choose to include a nonce as part of the attestation request.
-When producing the PKIX evidence, the HSM repeats the nonce that was provided as part of the request.
+When producing the PKIX Evidence, the HSM repeats the nonce that was provided as part of the request.

 When providing a nonce, a Presenter includes, in the attestation request, an entity of type `id-pkix-evidence-entity-transaction`